davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 sanidine with an age of 28.20 Ma.
 Non-radiogenic argon is assumed to have an atmospheric composition (\ce{$^{40}$Ar}/\ce{$^{39}$Ar} = 298.56) [@Cosca2011].

-Data for stepwise heating are presented in `Table step_heating_table` and shown graphically in `Figure step_heating`.
+Data for stepwise heating are presented in @tab:step_heating_table and shown graphically in @fig:step_heating.
 Our preferred age of 1.65±0.06 Ma is defined by the twelve intermediate out of fifteen heating steps, for which the entire spectrum define a similar age, within error, of 1.71 Ma.
 From